-In addition to state-level action on climate change, many counties and municipalities in Florida have begun to plan for and address the impacts of climate change at the local and regional level.
+In Florida, much of the preparations for climate change impacts like sea-level rise and increased flooding have occurred at the local and regional level.
+The state has supported these developments by passing legislation in 2011 and 2015 to promote local resilience planning, and providing technical assistance and funding to local governments.
+Still, some counties and municipalities had begun planning for the impacts of climate change even before these more recent developments at the state level.
 In Southeast Florida, four counties (Broward, Miami-Dade, Monroe and Palm Beach) adopted a voluntary agreement to collaborate on climate policy and formed the Southeast Florida Regional Climate Change Compact.
 As part of the Compact, the four counties collaborate and share resources with the goals of preparing for climate change impacts and reducing emissions in the region.
 Since ratifying the Compact agreement in January 2010, the Compact counties, through working groups and outside stakeholder engagement, have developed unified sea-level rise projections and a sea-level rise vulnerability assessment for the region.
-They have also developed a Regional Climate Action Plan (RCAP), specifying 110 recommendations for actions that the region’s local governments can take to reduce emissions and prepare the region for impacts across different sectors, including transportation, water supply and infrastructure, natural systems, energy, and agriculture.
-To support local adoption of the RCAP and implementation of its recommendations, the Compact counties have developed guidance documents, conducted workshops, and will be developing an online database for municipalities to share best practices for implementing the recommendations of the RCAP.
-As of December 2014, approximately half of the region’s municipalities had implemented at least some recommendations in the RCAP and several had implemented more than half of the recommendations.
+They also developed a Regional Climate Action Plan (RCAP, which is undergoing an update in 2017), specifying 110 recommendations for actions that the region’s local governments can take to reduce emissions and prepare the region for impacts across different sectors, including transportation, water supply and infrastructure, natural systems, energy, and agriculture.
+To support local adoption of the RCAP and implementation of its recommendations, the Compact counties have developed conducted workshops, and developed guidance documents and an online database for municipalities to share best practices for implementing the recommendations of the RCAP.

 The state of Florida is in the process of implementing the goals set forth in the 2008 Plan.